SoftwareAG/c8y-docs/src/documents/guides/cs/hello-world-basic.html.md

         }

     }

 Startup.cs responsibilities:

-* Setup configuration in the Startup constructor
+* setup configuration in the Startup constructor
-* Setup dependency injection in ConfigureServices
+* setup dependency injection in ConfigureServices
-* Setup the middleware pipeline in Configure
+* setup the middleware pipeline in Configure

-**Dockerfile **created by create.sh
+**Dockerfile** created by create.sh

 	FROM microsoft/dotnet:2.0-runtime
 	WORKDIR /app